 University Open Days

-The July and September open days are University wide and will take place in both colleges and departments.
+The June and September open days are University-wide and will take place in both colleges and departments.
 The Mathematical Institute does not require registration but please check directly with Colleges/other departments whether their open day events require pre-booking.
-More information can be found on the University Admission open days webpages.
+More information can be found on the University open days page.

 Oxford is within easy reach via road and rail from a number of places.
 See guidance on travel to the department for a location map.

 We strongly recommended that you use public transport, if at all possible.
 If you do travel by car, please note that there is no parking available at the Mathematical Institute and parking in the city centre is very limited.
 There are several Park & Ride bus services which run from car parks on the outskirts of Oxford.
 Where possible, we advise parking at Pear Tree and taking the number 300 bus which stops opposite the entrance to the Mathematical Institute on Woodstock Road.

 During your visit to Oxford you may see third-party organisations handing out leaflets in the street, claiming to offer advice on the application process.
 Please be warned that these businesses are not affiliated with the University of Oxford, and they may charge for their services.
 We encourage you to take advantage of the many free opportunities and resources provided by the University and the departments (such as those on our MAT page).